 The Insurance Institute for Highway Safety sees the Honda CR-V as a Top Safety Pick, the second highest rating a car can get.
 When equipped with the optional crash prevention and upgraded headlights, the Honda CR-V is one of the safest cars you can get.
 It got top marks in the crashworthiness tests and the IIHS said the front crash prevention system was superior — the CR-V was able to avoid a collision at 12 mpg and 25 mph.
 The child seat anchors were rated as “Acceptable” for ease of use (one grade below the top rating of “Good”).

-Honda CR-V Features
+Honda CR-V Features and Pricing

 Standard features include automatic climate control, power windows with auto up/down, cruise control, capless fuel filler, 5-inch LCD screen, Bluetooth, 1.0 amp USB port, and more.